 The essay topics may change from year to year.
 Be sure to check back in the fall of your application year for the current essay or personal statement topic.

 It is recommended that you speak with someone about the W.A.
 Franke Honors College.
 If you would like to opt out, please email us at email@example.com.
 Declining the W.A.
 Franke Honors College will not affect your admission to the university.

 Yes, we have students from almost every major from science to fine arts to engineering (and many students double major or pursue a dual degree).
 We can work with any major or combination of majors.

 One recommendation is required for Honors consideration.
 The letter can come from a teacher, counselor or community member.

 After you’ve been admitted, take the next steps toward becoming a Franke Honors Wildcat by paying your enrollment fee, signing up for housing and registering for orientation in your Next Steps Center.

-Incoming first-year students who complete a Fall semester application by 11:59pm Arizona time on November 15 will be notified in their Future Wildcat account December 15.
+Incoming first-year students who complete a Fall semester application by 11:59pm Arizona time on the posted due date will be notified in their Future Wildcat account one month after the deadline.
 Admission packets will also be mailed to students' home addresses.
-Students who apply between November 16 and 11:59pm on February 15 will be notified on March 15 in the same manner as above.
-February 15 is our final deadline for fall application submission.
-We are unable to accept applications after that date.
+We are unable to accept applications after our deadline.

 The fee is $475 per semester or $950 per academic year.
 If the fee is a financial burden, you may be eligible for a fee scholarship if you are a U.S. citizen and have completed the FAFSA.
 To learn more about your financial aid options, please visit the Cost and Aid page of our website.